Simulate

 Returns:

-simulate_baseline(base_p: int, trend_p: int, temp_var: int, temp_coef_mean: int, temp_coef_sd: int, error_std: int) None
+simulate_baseline(base_p: int, trend_p: int, temp_var: int, temp_coef_mean: int, temp_coef_sd: int, error_std: int) DataFrame

 Simulation of baseline sales and revenue for the subject business.